-Though lockdown restrictions have since been eased, many consumers still restrict their in-person interactions due to safety concerns.
-Therefore, call volume is likely to be higher than it was during previous years, as consumers will use this channel to get information and make appointments.
+Though lockdown restrictions have since eased, many consumers have become accustomed to the convenience of contacting home services providers via phone calls.
+Therefore, call volume is likely to remain higher than it was during previous years, as consumers will continue using this channel to get information and make appointments.

 When the COVID-19 pandemic began and consumers were confined to their homes by shelter-in-place orders, many had the time to undertake home improvement projects they’d been putting off.
 In fact, 57% of homeowners put an emphasis on home improvement during the first three months of COVID-19.